notaryproject/notation/specs/commandline/blob.md

 Produce a detached signature for a given blob

 Usage:
-  notation blob sign [flags] <blob_path>
+  notation blob sign [flags] -n my-blob-signature <blob_path>

 Flags:
-  -s,  --signature path             output location of the detached signature
+  -n,  --signature-name string      friendly name for the detached signature.
+Signature file will be written to the currently working directory with this name and signature format as the file extension
-       --media-type string          media type of the blob.
-If not provided, notation uses `application/octet-stream` -e,  --expiry duration            optional expiry that provides a "best by use" time for the blob.
+       --media-type string          optional media type of the blob (default: "application/octet-stream") -e,  --expiry duration            optional expiry that provides a "best by use" time for the blob.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
        --id string                  key id (required if --plugin is set).
 This is mutually exclusive with the --key flag -k,  --key string                 signing key name, for a key previously added to notation's key list.
 This is mutually exclusive with the --id and --plugin flags